Manage a Budget

 - forces you to thoroughly think through and assess your action plan

-- allows you to monitor your income and expenditures and identify any problems
+- helps you monitor income and expenditures and identify problems

 - is your basis for financial accountability and transparency

-- is required by many donors, to help them decide if what you are asking for is reasonable and well- planned.
+- is required by many donors, to ensure your ask is reasonable and well- planned.

 What are the basic principles of developing a budget?